ankitnewjobs/Azure-Practices-Examples/Example: 04/Governance via Azure Policy.md

 - You can configure a resource lock on a subscription, resource group, or resource.
 The lock can protect a resource from accidental user deletions and modifications.
 The lock overrides any user permissions.

-- Azure Policy is pre-deployment security practice.
-RBAC and resource locks are post-deployment security practice.
+- Azure Policy is a pre-deployment security practice.
+RBAC and resource locks are post-deployment security practices.